sercankulcu/sercankulcu.github.io/_fun/inception.md

 I watched *Inception* in a cinema and spent the walk home explaining it to myself.

-Not to another person.

-To myself.

-That is usually a good sign.

-The film had ended, but my mind was still trying to arrange its levels: dream inside dream, time moving at different speeds, memories entering constructed spaces, rules established and then bent.
+Not because I had failed to follow the plot entirely, but because the film had left several systems running in my head at once.
+A dream inside a dream, time stretching differently at each level, memories breaking into constructed spaces, rules established with confidence and then violated by the people who made them.

-I enjoyed the puzzle.
+I enjoyed the machinery.
+What remained with me, however, was not the machinery.

-But the puzzle was not what stayed with me.

-The idea that remained was much simpler.

-An idea can change a person without asking permission.
+It was the idea.

-The film calls inception almost impossible: placing an idea deeply enough inside someone's mind that they experience it as their own.

-Outside science fiction, we do smaller versions of this constantly.

-A teacher says something that returns ten years later.
+The film treats inception as an extraordinary act: placing an idea deeply enough in another person's mind that it feels self-generated.
+Outside science fiction, smaller versions of this happen constantly.
+A teacher says something casually and the sentence returns ten years later.
 A friend recommends a book.

-Someone makes an offhand comment.

-A parent repeats one sentence throughout childhood.

-An advertisement connects an object with a feeling.
+A parent repeats one warning throughout childhood.
+An advertisement attaches a feeling to an object.
+Eventually the idea survives while its source disappears.

-A film gives you an image you cannot forget.

-Most of the ideas shaping us do not arrive with labels explaining where they came from.

-Eventually we remember the idea and forget the source.

-That is slightly unsettling.
+That is unsettling.

+We like to imagine our minds as private property, yet much of what we call ourselves was introduced by other people.
-Cobb's problem makes it personal.

-He is an expert at entering other people's mental worlds but cannot control his own memory of Mal.
+Cobb's real problem makes this more personal.
+He can enter and manipulate other people's mental architecture, but knowledge gives him surprisingly little control over his own memory of Mal.
+He understands what is happening.
+He can explain why the projection appears.
+None of that stops her from appearing.

-That contradiction interested me more than the technology.

-Knowledge does not guarantee control.

-You can understand exactly why a memory is misleading and still feel its power.
+The engineer in me has always found that unfair.

+Understanding a mechanism should help.

+Often it does.
+Not always.
-You can know a fear is irrational and remain afraid.

-You can explain grief psychologically and continue grieving.
+You can know exactly why a fear is irrational and remain afraid.
+You can understand grief psychologically and continue grieving.
+You can recognize that a memory has been edited by guilt and still experience the edited version as emotionally true.

-The mind does not obey understanding as neatly as engineers might prefer.
+The mind is not obligated to accept a correct diagnosis as a patch.

-Mal appears inside Cobb's constructed worlds because memory is not passive storage.

-It interferes.

-That felt true.

-We like to imagine memory as an archive.

-Open the correct folder.

-Retrieve the event.

-Close it.

-Real memory is more invasive.

-A place reminds you of someone.

-A smell changes your mood before you know why.

-A song recreates a year.

-The past inserts itself into the present without asking whether the timing is convenient.

-The dream architecture also appealed to the programmer in me.

-Each level has rules.

-Time behaves according to a system.

-There are dependencies.
+I once woke from a dream about an old apartment where I had not lived for years.
+Nothing dramatic happened in the dream.
+I was simply looking for a light switch in the hallway and could not find it.
+For the rest of the morning, the apartment felt more present than the room I was actually in.
+I had not consciously thought about that hallway in years, yet the mind had apparently preserved its geometry.

+That experience returned to me during *Inception*.

+Memory is not an archive we visit only when invited.
+It runs background processes.
-Actions at one layer affect another.

-A complicated operation has to remain synchronized across several environments.
+The dream architecture in the film also resembles software in a way I found irresistible.
+Each level has constraints, dependencies and timing.
+Events in one layer propagate into another.
+A complicated operation has to remain synchronized across environments.

-It is difficult not to see something computational in that.

-Yet the film becomes most interesting whenever the system fails because of a human being.
+And, as in software, the most elegant system eventually meets a human being.

 The architecture can be perfect.
 The subconscious is not.

-There is always an unplanned process running somewhere.

-The spinning top became the image everybody discussed afterward.
+The spinning top became the object everyone discussed afterward.
 Does it fall?
 Is Cobb awake?
 What is real?

-I joined those discussions too.
+I joined those arguments at first.

-But eventually I became less interested in the answer.
+Later I became more interested in the moment when Cobb looks away from the top.

-At the end, Cobb looks at the top and then looks away.

-That gesture matters more to me than what the object does next.

-For most of the film he needs a test.

-By the end, perhaps he needs his children more than certainty.
+For most of the film, he requires verification.
+By the end, perhaps he requires something else more.

-Engineers are trained to value verification.

-Prove it.

-Measure it.

-Test it.

-Know which state the system is in.

-That habit is useful.
+Technical work trains us to value certainty.
+Measure, test, reproduce, know the state of the system.
+This habit is useful enough that it can become moral.

-Life is not always cooperative.
+Life does not always provide the final test.

-Some questions cannot be debugged until they produce a clean answer.
+Some questions remain probabilistic.

-Sometimes you choose how much uncertainty you are willing to live with.
+Sometimes we decide how much uncertainty we are willing to live with.

-When I arrived home after the film, the first thing I saw was an ordinary table.
+When I reached home after the film, the first thing I saw was an ordinary table.

-Nothing moved.

 Nothing folded upward.

-Gravity behaved itself.
+Gravity remained dependable.

-For a second, though, the room felt constructed.
+For a few seconds, though, the room looked designed.

-Then the feeling disappeared.
+Then the idea settled in.

-The film had planted something.

-Not doubt about reality.

-Attention to how easily an idea can change the way reality looks.